Fidela-keziah/gallery/README.md

 Fidela-Keziah

 ## Description
- A gallery application that display your photos for others to see.
+ A gallery application that displays your photos for others to see.

 ## Cloning
 * UBUNTU
 * Open Terminal
 * Google Chrome
 * internet

 ## Application Used
 * Python
 * Django
 * Bootstrap4